mabel-dev/korolev/README.md

 ## Problem Space

-This is not an exhaustive list of constraints and factors influencing technical direction.
+Key constraints and factors influencing technical direction:

-- Able to store and handle petabyte-sized datasets.
+- Support petabyte-scale datasets.
-- Reliable and durable storage
+- Ensure reliable and durable storage.
-- Data should be immutable
+- Maintain immutable data.

-- Job failure will happen, it needs to be detected and gracefully recovered
+- Detect and gracefully recover from job failures.
-- Storage and Compute are going to be the biggest drivers of consumption costs
+- Optimize storage and compute costs
-- Data volumes will be in the order of hundreds of gigabytes
-- All actions affecting data must be transparent, traceable and auditable
+- Ensure transparency, traceability, and auditability of all actions.
-- Processing of data will be a mix of scheduled, event-based and ad hoc
+- Mix of scheduled, event-based, and ad hoc data processing.
-- The majority of data processing will be exactly the same every day
+- Majority of data processing will be repeatable.

-- It is impractical to pull all data to the platform, at least some data will need to be pushed to the platform
-- End-user APIs and dashboards to view data from the platform will be required = Any business logic should be able to ported to other cloud platforms
+- Require end-user APIs and dashboards for data access.

-- Third-party components, whilst do some heavy lifting, generally come with maintenance obligations and tie-ins
+- Third-party components often come with maintenance obligations and tie-ins.

 ## Assumptions

 For the purposes of this document, it is reasonably assumed that:

-- Indexing datasets is not required (neither BigQuery nor [Snowflake](https://www.youtube.com/watch?v=CPWn1SZUZqE) index)
-- The services will be primarily written in Python, version 3.10 (or later) should be targeted.
+- No need for dataset indexing (e.g., BigQuery, [Snowflake](https://www.youtube.com/watch?v=CPWn1SZUZqE)).
+- Target Python 3.10 or later for development.
-- The services will be hosted in Containers run in a Kubernetes-like environment.
+- Host services in containers within a Kubernetes-like environment.
-- There will be no access to the running or run workers beyond data outputs and logs.
+- No access to running workers; only data outputs and logs are accessible.
-- Code will be managed on GitHub and functionality on that platform such as locked branches and Actions will be available.
+- Manage code on GitHub, leveraging features like locked branches and Actions.
-- The data will be stored on Google Cloud Storage and available to both read and write.
+- Store data on Google Cloud Storage with read/write access.
-- Someone else's R&D and opiniated service offering costs more to acquire and work with, than building a simple version of the same thing.
+- Building a simple version in-house is more cost-effective than adopting an existing, opinionated service.

 ## Principles